TactigonTeam/Tactigon-SDK/README.md

 # Tactigon OS

 This repository contains the Tactigon OS interface for using Tactigon Gear SDK.
+It is compatible with Tactigon Gear v. >=4.1.3.

 ## CLI
 The Command Line Interface (CLI) is a simple interface that allow the user to collect, label and upload motion data.
 The server then generates a gesture model